CSS: Tips and Tricks

 The

-property is used to specify the margin around an element.
+marginproperty is used to specify the margin around an element.
 It can be applied to both block and inline elements.
-Margins can be specified in number of units (e.g.,20px
+Margins can be specified in number of units (e.g.,20px) or in percentage of the width of the containing element.
+Learn how to adjust margins with CSS below.The

 The